-It is a good practice to keep project visuals for client and executive presentations simple and easy to understand.
-Microsoft Project’s Gantt Chart Wizard is one place that can help you do this.
-You can quickly make styling changes to your project visual using the Gantt Chart Wizard.
-It will allow you to easily select what kind of detail will be displayed.
-For some unknown reason the Gantt Chart Wizard is somewhat hidden in Microsoft Project so you will first need to add it to the ribbon by following these steps.
+Presentations to clients and executive need to be simple and easy to understand.
+Microsoft Project’s Gantts are often complicated but using the Gantt Chart Wizard will help make them more presentable.
+If the Gantt Chart Wizard is hidden in Microsoft Project you will need to add it to the ribbon by following these steps.

-In the right column beneath the header Main Tabs, right-click the tab in which you want to add the Gantt Chart Wizard button and select Add New Group.
-This will add a new section to that tab of your Microsoft Project ribbon.
+In the right column beneath Main Tabs, right-click the tab where the Gantt Chart Wizard button will be added and select Add New Group.
+This adds a new section to that tab of your Microsoft Project ribbon.

-The new section will be listed at New Group (Custom).
+The new section will be listed as New Group (Custom).
 Right click on New Group (Custom) and rename it then click OK.
 I called mine Visual Tools.

 You will now see the Gantt Chart Wizard in Microsoft Project’s ribbon.
 In my example I placed it on the Task tab in the section I added called Visual Tools.

 Click on the Gantt Chart Wizard button and the first styling option you get is to select what type of Gantt information you want to display.
-My preference for client and executive reporting is to keep project visuals simple to understand.
-In the example I selected to display only standard information.
+For client and executive presentations keep project visuals simple to understand by displaying only Standard information.

 The second step of the Gantt Chart Wizard allows you to select text you want to display alongside your tasks bars.
-To keep my Gantt chart clean I selected dates only, and omitted adding resources or any other custom information.
-Further down in this Microsoft Project tutorial I show you how to add additional custom information to any Task Bar.
+To keep my Gantt chart uncomplicated I selected Dates.
+Further down in this Microsoft Project tutorial I show you how to add additional information to any task.

 The final step of the Gantt Chart Wizard is to select whether you want to display links between dependent tasks.
 I opted not to show these links in an effort to keep my Gantt chart as easy to read as possible.